 Summer is really the best time to visit when you can go on a lighthouse tour, Temkin tells us.
 Check out Portland Head Light, one of the most photographed lighthouses in the world.
-Or hike in Acadia National Park.
+Or take a day trip to Acadia National Park (about 3 hours away).
 According to Temkin, “this charming town is a mecca for the arts, too, with concerts on the water, chamber music, ballet, symphony, an art museum, and more.”

 3. Chatham, Massachusetts